Puzzle & Action: Ichidant-R

 Puzzle & Action: Ichidant-R (also known as just Ichidant-R (イチダントアール) is a puzzle video game developed and released by Sega in 1994 for the Sega System C-2.
 It is the sequel to Puzzle & Action: Tant-R and is the second of the Puzzle & Action series.
 Gameplay is similar to Tant-R: the player must complete a series of mini-games, although its crime theme is replaced with a medieval theme.
 The detectives from the first game return and play the role of knights in a theatre play.
 An English version of the game exists, which replaces the Japanese voices with English voices.
 The Korean version also uses the English voices.
-The game was ported to the Sega Game Gear in 1994, Mega Drive in 1995, and released on the Sega Ages Rouka ni Ichidant-R compilation for the Sega Saturn.
+The game was ported to the Game Gear in 1994, Mega Drive in 1995, and released on the Sega Ages Rouka ni Ichidant-R compilation for the Sega Saturn.
 The game was released for the Wii Virtual Console in 2007.
 All console versions except for the Switch version are Japanese exclusives.
 The third and final game in the series, Puzzle & Action: Treasure Hunt, was released in 1995.